 It is grown in many parts of the country but is frost-tender.
 Frost induces winter dormancy.
-It is a coastal grass, presenting a high salinity tolerance and has a preference for sandy soils with high organic content (compost).
+It is a coastal grass with a high salinity tolerance and prefers sandy soils with high organic content (compost).
 Lucky for you, we have a blog that explains to you how to make your own compost.
 Furthermore, it touches on the environmental impact of organic waste.

-Being a mainly stoloniferous (the “runners” grow below ground level) grass, it tolerates heavy traffic when grown in ideal conditions and is quite hard-wearing, but recovers slowly from damage.
+Being a mainly stoloniferous (the “runners” grow below ground level) grass, it tolerates heavy traffic when grown in ideal conditions and is quite hard-wearing but recovers slowly from damage.
 For this reason, it is not appropriate for sports fields.
 It is a vigorously growing grass (in ideal conditions) but is not as invasive as Kikuyu.
-Although this grass does best grown in full sun, it can be grown in dappled shade too (not full shade).
-It has a good heat tolerance, but does like regular watering (daily) and is not completely drought resistant.
+Although this grass does best grown in full sun, it can be grown in the dappled shade, too (not full shade).
+It has a good heat tolerance but does like regular watering (daily) and is not completely drought resistant.

 BUFFALO GRASS MISCONCEPTIONS

-There is a common misconception that has been “pushed” by those that dis-credit exotic species (like Kikuyu) that Buffalo grass is low maintenance (Because Kikuyu is an exotic species the “purists” amongst us are attempting for the eradication of all exotic species, and so Buffalo grass is often punted as a suitable alternative for Kikuyu).
+There is a common misconception that has been “pushed” by those that discredit exotic species (like Kikuyu) that Buffalo grass is low maintenance (Because Kikuyu is an exotic species, the “purists” amongst us are attempting the eradication of all exotic species, and so Buffalo grass is often punted as a suitable alternative for Kikuyu).

 Buffalo grass is not low maintenance.
 It requires less frequent mowing than certain other lawn types, but it requires regular deep irrigation and feeding.
 In heavy soils, it requires regular aeration and hollow-tining.
 It tolerates fairly wet soils (but not heavy clay soils) and has a higher alkaline tolerance than most other alternatives.

-Hope you are still on track learning about all the different grass types in South Africa!!
-Now let’s go on to the next section where you will learn even more.
+I hope you are still on track learning about all the different grass types in South Africa!!
+Now let’s go on to the next section, where you will learn even more.

 GRASS TYPES IN SOUTH AFRICA: COLD SEASON GRASSES

-Cold season grasses, as the name suggests are capable of growing in frost-prone areas.
+Cold-season grasses, as the name suggests, can grow in frost-prone areas.
 They will stay green even during frosty times.
-These grasses often have a good shade tolerance, better than what the warm season grasses do.
+These grasses often have a good shade tolerance, better than what the warm-season grasses do.
 Their heat and drought tolerance though is not good at all, and therefore they do not grow in warm-season provinces of the country.

 Do not grow them in KZN, Lowveld, and most parts of the coastal Cape.
-They are bunch forming grasses (and are so seldom invasive), and so should not be scarified or top-dressed.
+They are bunch-forming grasses (seldom invasive), so they should not be scarified or top-dressed.
 Additionally, they are generally not hard-wearing and must be mowed with a higher blade setting than warm-season grasses.
 One of the pros is that they don’t require as regular mowing as warm-season grasses.
-The two most common types are All Season’s evergreen and Shade over, but there are others on the market too.
+The two most common types are All Season’s evergreen and Shade over, but others are also on the market.